Low energy limit for the resolvent of some fibered boundary operators: Introduction

-However, since this result is central in proving our main result, we took this as an opportunity to provide a complete explicit proof for Dirac operators which gives a prelude of the techniques used later in the paper.
-First, to extend the statement of \cite[Proposition~16]{HHM2004} to a Dirac operator $\eth_{\phi}$ with well-defined bundle $\ker D_v\to Y$, let $\Pi_h$ denote the fiberwise $L^2$-projection onto $\ker D_v\to Y$.
+However, since this result is central in proving our main result, we take the opportunity to provide a complete explicit proof for Dirac operators which gives a prelude of the techniques used later in the paper.
+First, to extend the statement of \cite[Proposition~16]{HHM2004} to a Dirac operator $\eth_{\phi}$ with well-defined bundle $\ker D_v\to Y$, let $\Pi_h$ denote the fiberwise $L^2$-projection from fiberwise $L^2$-sections of $E\to\pa M$ onto sections of $\ker D_v\to Y$.
 Let $\widetilde{\Pi}_h$ denote a smooth extension of $\Pi_h$, first to a collar neighborhood of $\pa M$, and then to all of $M$ using cut-off functions.
 Let $L^2_{\phi}(M;E)$ and $H^1_{\phi}(M;E)$ be the $L^2$-space and the $L^2$-Sobolev space of order $1$ associated to the fibered boundary metric $g_{\phi}$ and a choice of bundle metric and connection for $E\to M$.
 Let $H^1_b(M;E)$ be the $L^2$-Sobolev space of order $1$ associated to a choice of $b$-metric in the sense of \cite{MelroseAPS}.
 Finally, let $x\in \CI(M)$ be a boundary defining function, which, near $\pa M$, corresponds to $\frac{1}r$ in terms of the model metric \eqref{int.6}.
+Notice that $L^2_\phi(M;E)=x^{\frac{h+1}2}L^2_b(M;E)$, but that such a simple relation does not hold for $H^1_{\phi}(M;E)$ and $H^1_b(M;E)$.
 Then \cite[Proposition~16]{HHM2004} admits the following generalization (see also Corollary~\ref{dt.24} and Corollary~\ref{dt.27} below for alternative formulations). \begin{Theorem} If $\delta\in \bbR$ is not a critical weight of the indicial family $I(D_b,\lambda)$ of $\eth_{\phi}$, then $\eth_{\phi}$ induces Fredholm operators

 and

 \end{Theorem} To prove this result, our strategy, as in the thesis of Vaillant \cite{Vaillant} for fibered cusp Dirac operators, consists in constructing a sufficiently good parametrix for $\eth_{\phi}$ within the large $\phi$-calculus of \cite{Mazzeo-MelrosePhi}, see Theorem~\ref{dt.10} below for the precise statement.
 Besides establishing Theorem~\ref{int.13}, our parametrix is used in Corollary~\ref{dt.22} to show that elements in the kernel of $\eth_{\phi}$ are smooth sections admitting a polyhomogeneous expansion at infinity.
 More importantly, for our main result, our parametrix in Corollary~\ref{dt.31} is used to show that the inverse of \eqref{int.13a} defined on the complements of the cokernel of $\eth_{\phi}$ is a pseudodifferential operator of order $-1$ in the large $\phi$-calculus.
 In particular, this inverse fits nicely on one of the boundary hypersurfaces of the double space $M^2_{k,\phi}$, allowing us to construct a good approximate inverse to $(\eth_{\phi}+k\gamma)$ within $\Psi^*_{k,\phi}(M;E)$.